 Replacement Position Step Action Responsible Party 1 Complete a Position Review and Request (PDF, 1.44MB) form and route it for approval signatures.
-HM or Department Designee 2 Forward the completed PRR to the Compensation Manager in the Office of Human Resources (OHR.)
+HM or Department Designee 2 Forward the completed PRR to the Compensation Analyst in the Office of Human Resources (OHR.)
 HM or Department Designee 3 Contact the HM to guide him/her through the completion of a Recruiting Plan and Job Requisition.
 ES

 - Complete a Recruiting Plan with an ES to identify and review your recruiting strategy, plus any other details relevant to the job posting.